eNMS-automation/eNMS/docs/source/automation/service_editor.md

 ![Service Editor Panel](../_static/automation/services/service_editor.png)

-- `Automation -> Services` button bar for existing services
+- `Automation -> Services` button bar for existing services.
 - `Automation -> Workflow Builder` by double clicking an existing service or using the `Edit` button to edit a workflow (Workflows are services too).
   Also right mouse click on an existing Service, and then select `Edit`.